Macehualtin

+Stone figure of Macehual uncovered at the Museo Nacional de las Intervenciones (ex Monastery of Churubusco) in Coyoacan borough, Mexico City.

 The mācēhualtin (IPA: /nah/, singular mācēhualli /nah/) were the commoner social class in Aztec society.

 The Aztec social class of the mācēhualtin were rural farmers, forming the majority of the commoners in the Aztec Empire.
 The mācēhualtin worked lands that belonged to the social unit of the calpolli called chinampas, with each family maintaining rights to the land so long as it did not lie fallow for more than two years.
 Within these lands, the rural mācēhualtin constructed small dams and terraces to increase their agricultural yield.
 Crops common to Mexican agriculture were grown on these plots, including maize, beans and squash.
 These projects were probably organized by the local communities and were not state led.
 From their produce and productivity, the corn were required to pay tribute to the Aztec nobility.

 During the reign of Moctezuma II (1502–1520), they were banned from serving in the royal palaces, as this monarch widened the divide between pipiltin (nobles) and macehualtin.
 However, before his reign it was noted that there was some mobility, though uncommon, within the social classes.
 Those who moved up (through military deeds) and became pipiltin were called yāōtequihuah.
 Those who were brought down ranks in spite of birth status as pipiltin were called pillaquīztīltin (from pilli, noble and tlaquīzcāyōtl, the end of something).
 Macehualtin could also become or sell their children into slavery.

 This possibility for social mobility was relatively uncommon due to the locative view of the world held by the Aztecs.
 This point of view emphasized the idea that everyone and everything had a correct place in the world.
 It was almost a moral imperative to find one's place and conform to its requirements.
 This logic extended to social class, with the pipiltin being viewed as having trained to rule the rest of society, specifically made by the Aztec gods for this purpose, and the macehualtin being viewed as having been made to work for the benefit of society.
 Rituals, teachings, and many other aspects of Aztec society helped to reinforce this worldview.
 Inequality among the social classes was further reinforced by societal institutions such as a differential set of laws for the commoners and those of the upper class.
 This differential set of laws was harsher towards the nobility than towards the commoners for a comparable offense.